 COVID-19 vaccines in Las Vegas

-In addition to PCR and antibody testing for the COVID-19 vaccine, Southern Nevada Occupational Health Center provides the citizens of Nevada with COVID-19 vaccines.
-Vaccines are not mandatory, however, they grant you the opportunity to live a healthy life.
-You can set an appointment online or give s a call at any time of the day.
+Southern Nevada Occupational Health Center provides the citizens of Nevada with COVID-19 tests.
+You can set an appointment online or give s a call at any time of the day to get occupational services.

 Stay Healthy!!
 Stay Strong!!

 To make an appointment online at Southern Nevada Occupational Health Center (SNOHC), click here and file the form or call us at (702) 874-4769 Click Here →